HBS Announces Major Changes to MBA Application Essays

 Application Fee Waiver

-Good news: HBS continues to offer a need-based application fee waiver.
-Make sure to submit your request form at least two weeks before the application deadlines to be considered.
+HBS continues to offer need-based application fee waivers for qualified candidates.
+Submit your request form at least two weeks before application deadlines to ensure consideration.
+This program ensures that financial constraints do not prevent qualified candidates from applying.

 Keep reading